namansisodiarajput/CronExpressionEvaluatorProgram/README.md

 - The parser does not currently support complex combinations like `1-6/2`,...etc
 - Doesn't support special character like `#`, `?` .... etc
+- Month number of days is not dynamic e.g. it's max value is set to 30 only
 - Error handling could be improved with more specific error messages
 - Support for special strings like `@yearly`, `@monthly`, etc., could be added